PPortela00/Races/README.md

 # Races

-This database creation and manipulation is part of the course Fundamentals of Data Science and Engineering from FEUP, Faculty of Engineering - University of Porto, and aims at answer the questions propsed and formulating a question (or a set of questions).
+This database creation and manipulation is part of the course Fundamentals of Data Science and Engineering from FEUP, Faculty of Engineering - University of Porto, and aims to answer the questions proposed and fotmulated a question (or a set of questions).

 Below, all the tasks carried out throughout the development of the project will be discussed and what is the importance/component made by the different members: